percona/psmysql-docs/docs/data-at-rest-encryption.md

 ## Percona XtraBackup support

-Percona XtraBackup version 8.1 supports the backup of encrypted general tablespaces.
+Percona XtraBackup version {{vers}} supports the backup of encrypted general tablespaces.

 Percona XtraBackup only supports features that are [Generally Available (GA)](glossary.md#general-availability-ga) in Percona Server for MySQL.
 Due to time constraints, a GA feature may be supported in a later Percona XtraBackup release.
-Review the [Percona XtraBackup release notes](https://docs.percona.com/percona-xtrabackup/8.1/release-notes.html) for more information.
+Review the [Percona XtraBackup release notes] for more information.

+[Percona XtraBackup release notes]: https://docs.percona.com/percona-xtrabackup/innovation-release/release-notes.html